DraconianLore/lighthouse-stretch/README.md

   - titleSize - size of title font in pixels
 * element:  the element ID of the DOM element you want the bar placed into

-  *For multiple value charts, first draw the first chart, then call 'multiValueBarChart' function  with the same arguments as the initial bar.*
+*For multiple value charts, draw the first chart with drawBarGraph function, then call 'multiValueBarChart' function.*<br>

-  Restrictions:
+  Restrictions:<br>
-    Second set of bars cannot have more data values than the first Currently you may only have two sets of data per graph
+    Second set of bars cannot have more data values than the first<br>
+    Currently you may only have two sets of data per graph